Anthony Kay

-Anthony Benjamin Kay (born March 21, 1995) is an American professional baseball pitcher for the Yokohama DeNA BayStars of Nippon Professional Baseball (NPB).
-He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Chicago Cubs, and New York Mets.
+Anthony Benjamin Kay (born March 21, 1995) is an American professional baseball pitcher for the Chicago White Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Toronto Blue Jays, Chicago Cubs, and New York Mets, and in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars.
 Kay was drafted by the Mets in the first round, with the 31st overall selection, of the 2016 MLB draft.

 Career

 Amateur

 Kay attended Ward Melville High School in East Setauket, New York.
-He was drafted by the New York Mets in the 29th round of the 2013 Major League Baseball Draft, but did not sign.
+He was drafted by the New York Mets in the 29th round of the 2013 Major League Baseball draft, but did not sign.
 He attended the University of Connecticut to play college baseball.

 As a freshman at Connecticut in 2014, Kay appeared in 18 games and made eight starts.
 He went 5–4 with a 3.49 earned run average (ERA) and 56 strikeouts.
 As a sophomore, he started 14 out of 17 games and was 8–6 with a 2.07 ERA with 96 strikeouts.
 As a junior, he started 17 games, going 9–2 with a 2.65 ERA and 111 strikeouts.
 In 2014 and 2015, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.